sea with rock shore and colourful houses in cinque terre itinerary 3 days

 sun hitting colourful buildings in cinque terre italy

-• Customizable.
-Simply swap out Monterosso al Mare and replace it with the village you are staying in.
-Plus, adjust this itinerary from 3 days to 2 days in Cinque Terre by simply adding an extra village on Day 1 and Day 2.
+• Adjust this itinerary from 3 days to 2 days in Cinque Terre by simply adding an extra village on Day 1 and Day 2.

-• Personalized.
-Instead of this Cinque Terre 3 day itinerary being very prescriptive on what to do and when I have purposely divided it into morning and afternoon/evening with suggested things to do.
-This gives you the freedom to choose your own adventure.
+• Instead of this Cinque Terre 3 day itinerary being very prescriptive on what to do and when, I have purposely divided it into morning and afternoon/evening with suggested things to do.
+You won’t be able to do it all, but it gives you the freedom to choose your own adventure.

 Day 1 of 3 Days Cinque Terre